kilean20/ML_blog/VAE/VAE.md

   <img src = "AutoEncoder_Err_nSource.png" height="200" /><img src = "AutoEncoder_Reconstruction.png" height="300" />
 </p>

-Note that the loss tend to keep decreasing as the number of latent variable increases more than 7.
+Note that the loss tend to keep decreasing monotonically as the number of latent variable increases more than 7.

 -Following is the result using VAE.
   - Left: number of latent variable vs Loss.
 Right: Samples of input data (blue) and reconstruction (orange) by model